w3yyb/emqx_kafka_bridge/README.md

 Configuration
 ----------------------
-You will have to edit the configurations of the bridge to set the kafka Ip address and port.
+You will have to edit the configurations of the bridge to set the kafka `Ip address and port`. and  `afka.payloadtopic = Payload`

 Edit the file `emq-relx/deps/emqx_kafka_bridge/etc/emqx_kafka_bridge.conf`